TheGreyGhost/MinecraftByExample/src/main/java/minecraftbyexample/mbe32_inventory_item/README.md

 It illustrates two concepts:
 1) How to add an inventory to an item
 2) How to use Forge Capability
-3) How to synchronise capability information to the client for use in rendering  *** WARNING THIS CODE CURRENTLY CONTAINS A BUG - synchronisation currently only works in single player, not multiplayer.
-Am working on a fix. ***
+3) How to synchronise capability information to the client for use in rendering.

 The code is heavily based on the Mystical Flower Bag from the Botania mod, created by Vazkii (thanks dude!):
 [https://botaniamod.net/](https://botaniamod.net/)